sethjeffery/eduventure-game/README.md

 2. Ensure you have sufficient OpenAI credits
 3. Review the browser console for error messages
 4. Open an issue on GitHub with details

+## 🔧 Development Notes

+- The app uses **streaming responses** for real-time story generation
+- Educational questions are dynamically integrated into adventure stories
+- Image generation is optional and disabled by default for cost control
+- The game uses a **heart system** where wrong educational answers cost health

 ---